teighanmiller/amazon-reviews-sentiment-analysis/README.md

 > **Note:** See the **Data** section for instructions on downloading and extracting these files from Kaggle.

 ### 2. Install Dependencies
-Ensure you have Python 3.7+ installed, then install the required packages:
+Ensure you have Python 3.12 (3.7+) installed, then install the required packages in a virtual environment:

 ```bash
 pip install -r requirements.txt